bobcchen/finetuning-exploration/README.md

 Full finetuning of 7b in full precision with FSDP CPU_OFFLOAD works but results in OOM (killed by OS)

-From logs, CPU total peak memory consumed is 40GB/63GB
+- CPU Utilization: From logs, CPU total peak memory consumed is 40GB/63GB.
 From Grafana, ~8 cores used
+- GPU Utilization: From logs, GPU total peak memory is 17GB/18GB.
+From `nvidia-smi`, ~20GB used per GPU

 ```
 torchrun \